notzyron/Ultimate-Fortnite-Modding-Tool/README.md

 3. Your finished skin will be in `[skin codename]/Output/FortniteGame/`
 4. Pak the output folder with u4pak, move to your Fortnite v14.30 build, and launch the game!

-**Note:** The export process may take a few seconds as Blender and UE scripts run in the background.
-Just wait until the console displays "Your custom skin is ready!
+**Note:** The export process may take a minute as Blender and UE scripts run in the background.
+Wait until the console displays "Your custom skin is ready!
 Check the output folder"

 ## Compatibility